-If the separation and distribution, in relevant part and together with certain related transactions, do not qualify as transactions that are tax-free for U.S. federal income tax purposes, certain U.S. subsidiaries of Alkermes and Alkermes' shareholders could be subject to significant tax liabilities, and we could be required to indemnify Alkermes or its subsidiaries for material taxes pursuant to indemnification obligations under the tax matters agreement.
+If the separation Separation and distribution, the Distribution from the Former Parent, in relevant part and together with certain related transactions, do not qualify as transactions that are tax-free for U.S. federal income tax purposes, certain U.S. subsidiaries of Alkermes the Former Parent and Alkermes' the Former Parent's shareholders could be subject to significant tax liabilities, and we could be required to indemnify Alkermes the Former Parent or its subsidiaries for material taxes pursuant to indemnification obligations under the tax matters agreement. agreement which we entered into with the Former Parent in connection with the Separation.

-It was a condition to the distribution that Alkermes receive a private letter ruling from the IRS and an opinion from Goodwin Procter LLP, together confirming that the separation and distribution, in relevant part and together with certain related transactions, subject to certain caveats, are tax-free for U.S. federal income tax purposes under Sections 355 and 368(a)(1)(D) of the Code, except for cash received in lieu of fractional ordinary shares.
-Alkermes has received a favorable private letter ruling from the IRS addressing the qualification of the distribution under Section 355 of the Code.
-However, the private letter ruling does not address all of the issues that are relevant to determining whether the separation and distribution, in relevant part and together with certain related transactions, qualify as transactions that are tax-free for U.S. federal income tax purposes.
-The IRS private letter ruling and the opinion of Goodwin Procter LLP are based, among other things, on various facts and assumptions, as well as certain representations, statements and undertakings from Alkermes and us (including those relating to the past and future conduct of Alkermes and us) and are subject to certain caveats.
-If any of these facts, assumptions, representations, statements or undertakings is, or becomes, inaccurate or incomplete, or if we or Alkermes breach any of our respective covenants relating to the separation, the IRS private letter ruling and any tax opinion may be invalid.
-Accordingly, notwithstanding receipt of the IRS private letter ruling and an opinion of Goodwin Procter LLP, the IRS could determine that the separation and distribution, in relevant part and together with certain related transactions, should be treated as taxable transactions for U.S. federal income tax purposes if it determines that any of the facts, assumptions, representations, statements or undertakings that were included in the request for such IRS private letter ruling or on which any such opinion was based are false or have been violated.
+It was a condition to the distribution Distribution that Alkermes the Former Parent receive a private letter ruling from the IRS Internal Revenue Service (the "IRS") and an opinion from Goodwin Procter LLP, together confirming that the separation Separation and distribution, the Distribution, in relevant part and together with certain related transactions, subject to certain caveats, are tax-free for U.S. federal income tax purposes under Sections 355 and 368(a)(1)(D) of the Internal Revenue Code of 1986, as amended (the "Code"), except for cash received in lieu of fractional ordinary shares.
+Alkermes The Former Parent has received a favorable private letter ruling from the IRS addressing the qualification of the distribution Distribution under Section 355 of the Code.
+However, the private letter ruling does not address all of the issues that are relevant to determining whether the separation Separation and distribution, the Distribution, in relevant part and together with certain related transactions, qualify as transactions that are tax-free for U.S. federal income tax purposes.
+The IRS private letter ruling and the opinion of Goodwin Procter LLP are based, among other things, on various facts and assumptions, as well as certain representations, statements and undertakings from Alkermes the Former Parent and us (including those relating to the past and future conduct of Alkermes the Former Parent and us) and are subject to certain caveats.
+If any of these facts, assumptions, representations, statements or undertakings is, or becomes, inaccurate or incomplete, or if we or Alkermes the Former Parent breach any of our respective covenants relating to the separation, Separation, the IRS private letter ruling and any tax opinion may be invalid.
+Accordingly, notwithstanding receipt of the IRS private letter ruling and an opinion of Goodwin Procter LLP, the IRS could determine that the separation Separation and distribution, the Distribution, in relevant part and together with certain related transactions, should be treated as taxable transactions for U.S. federal income tax purposes if it determines that any of the facts, assumptions, representations, statements or undertakings that were included in the request for such IRS private letter ruling or on which any such opinion was based are false or have been violated.
 In addition, an opinion of Goodwin Procter LLP represents the judgment of Goodwin Procter LLP, which is not binding on the IRS or any court.
-Accordingly, notwithstanding receipt by Alkermes of the tax opinion and the IRS private letter ruling referred to above, the IRS could assert that the separation and distribution and certain related transactions do not qualify for tax-free treatment for U.S. federal income tax purposes.
+Accordingly, notwithstanding receipt by Alkermes the Former Parent of the tax opinion and the IRS private letter ruling referred to above, the IRS could assert that the separation Separation and distribution the Distribution and certain related transactions do not qualify for tax-free treatment for U.S. federal income tax purposes.